What Is the Best Size Dutch Oven for a Whole Chicken?

 What Is the Best Size Dutch Oven?

-When researching to purchase your first Dutch oven there are a number of things to consider including meal preparation, how many you want to feed, and the heat source you intend to use.
+When researching to purchase your first Dutch oven, there are several things to consider, including meal preparation, how many you want to feed, and the heat source you intend to use.

 Meal Preparation

 The types of dishes you will be preparing will play a large part in the decision.
-If you are preparing roasts and large cuts of meat an oval Dutch oven lends itself to this type of meal preparation.
+If you are preparing roasts and large cuts of meat, an oval Dutch oven lends itself to this meal preparation.

 You can prepare stews, casseroles, and all other dishes in an oval Dutch oven.
-I would suggest that a round Dutch oven would be easier and more convenient to use if you are not going to be cooking larger cuts of meat regularly.
+I would suggest that a round Dutch oven would be easier and more convenient if you do not regularly cook more significant cuts of meat.

 Feeding – How Many?